gitretard/retarded-http_server/README.md

 Issues;

-1. Nil pointers (Happens sometimes and crashes teh entire server also idk hwo to fix it)
+1. Nil pointers (Happens sometimes and crashes the entire server also idk how to fix it)

 2. Some connection issues (mostly during form requests)